david-hurley/databricks-calgary-ai-agent-hack/README.md

 7. Refer to `assets/Alberta Water Well Info.docx` for information about each table such as column descriptions and entity relationship diagrams

 ### Some Ideas for AI Agents
-- **New Water Well Planning Agent:**
+**New Water Well Planning Agent:**

 A user might ask `I am planning a new well on my property, can you help me create the plan?`.
-The Agent could:
+The Agent would:
 1. search historical data for nearby drilled and tested wells
 2. get the contact information of drilling companies that drilled the nearby wells
 3. summarize the most common water bearing soil material and depths of material
 4. get the typical pump intake depths and recommended flow rates
 5. summarize any known water quality issues from nearby wells (i.e. exceedances)

-ADD MORE
+**Water Quality Risk Agent**

+A user might ask `Should I be testing my well more frequently for water quality risks?`.
+The Agent would:
+1. search test wells near the user
+2. compile any known aesthetic and health releated risks from gas, bacteria, water quality, and isotope testing
+3. provide a risk assessment for the users well

+**Drilling Contractor Performance Agent**

+A user might ask `What drilling companies near me have the best performance record?`.
+The Agent would:
+1. get all in business drilling companies that have drilled wells nearby in the past
+2. get information about nearby well water quality
+3. get information about yield and completion quality (i.e. seal and screen placement)
+4. group by drilling companies and create a scorecard

 ### Databricks AI Features
 - [Genie Spaces](https://docs.databricks.com/aws/en/genie/): get answers to questions using natural language.
 Genie converts text to SQL and understand data metadata and entity relationships